Get insider access

 Your browser is not supported or outdated so some features of the site might not be available.

-The 5 Best Monitors For Programming - Winter 2024 Reviews
+The 5 Best Monitors For Programming - Fall 2024

 Best Monitors For Programming

-If you're a programmer looking for a new monitor, there are plenty of great options you can choose from, even if most of them aren't specifically designed with programming in mind.
+If you're a programmer looking for a new monitor, there are plenty of great options you can choose from.
+Even if most of them aren't specifically designed with programming in mind, many include productivity-focused features.
 It's important to get something with a big screen so that you can see more of your lines of code at once, but keep in mind that size is a personal preference, so there's no perfect solution for everyone.
-On top of that, having a high resolution can help programmers as it increases the pixel density and results in sharp text clarity.
-This helps when you have a lot of lines of coding, as they're easier to read.
+On top of that, having a high resolution can help as it increases the pixel density and results in sharp text clarity, which is useful for coding.

-We've bought and tested more than 300 monitors, and below are our recommendations for the best monitors for programming.
+We've bought and tested more than 325 monitors, and below are our recommendations for the best programming monitors.
 Also, check out our recommendations for the best ultrawide monitors, the best monitors for dual setup, and the best work monitors.
+Also see the best laptops for programming and the best keyboards for programming.

 1. Best Monitor For Programming

-The U3223QE has extra features to improve your workflow, like a massive USB hub with three USB-C and five USB-A ports.
+The best monitor for programming we've tested is the Dell U2723QE.
+It's a 27-inch, 4k monitor with a ton of useful productivity features.
+It has a massive USB hub with three USB-Cs and five USB-A ports, so you can easily connect various devices.
 It supports DisplayPort Alt Mode with 90W of power delivery, which is great if you want to connect a laptop and charge it using a single cable.
-It even has a KVM switch that makes it easy to switch between sources, like two different computers, and use the same keyboard and mouse.
-Also, it has Picture-in-Picture and Picture-by-Picture modes, so you can view images from two sources simultaneously, which is great for multitasking.
+It even has a KVM switch that makes it easy to switch between two different computers and use the same keyboard and mouse.

 See our review